microsoft/typespec/.chronus/changes/InfoUnallowKeyChecker-2024-8-24-11-6-11.md

   - "@typespec/openapi"
 ---

-@info decorator failed to exclude unallow keys, it only allow fixed fields and start with "x-".
+@info decorator failed to exclude extension key not starting with "x-".